Completed

 Feilden Clegg Bradley Studios

-In 2010 we completed the design of the site energy strategy to maximise the contribution by renewable energy technologies.
-The project has now received listed building consent, and has been successful in gaining support by funding bodies including the Heritage Lottery Fund.
+The buildings at Shrewsbury Flaxmill include the oldest surviving iron framed building in the world.
+Unused and in a state of disrepair, the site presents significant conservation challenges.
+Regeneration proposals include several listed buildings to create a mixed use development.
+We completed the design of the site energy strategy to maximise the contribution by renewable energy technologies in 2010.
+The project later received listed building consent and has been successful in gaining support by funding bodies including the Heritage Lottery Fund.